Skip to content

 Common Mistakes

-• Public Patient Data: Using a “Public Read/Write” model for Patient records, which is a critical HIPAA/GDPR fail for medical data.
+• Public Patient Data: Using a “Public Read/Write” model for Patient records is a critical HIPAA/GDPR failure for medical data.

 • Synchronous Booking: Using synchronous Request-Response for flight bookings.
-Travel APIs are notoriously slow; this should be Asynchronous (Platform Events/Queueable) to avoid UI timeouts.
+Travel APIs are notoriously slow; use Asynchronous patterns (Platform Events/Queueable) to avoid UI timeouts.

-• Data Skew Traps: Linking all travel requests to a single “Foundation” Account, creating a massive parent-child skew that blocks record locking.
+• Data Skew Traps: Linking all travel requests to a single “Foundation” Account creates a large parent-child skew that blocks record locking.

 • Master-Detail Overuse: Using Master-Detail for everything and hitting the 2-master limit or blocking independent record ownership for volunteers.